 2. Confusing Customer & Product Requirements

-A lot of planning goes into a product requirements document.
-A proper product definition stage involves translating customer requests into concrete product specifications which can be understood by engineering.
-Customer requests tend to be imprecise and non-technical in nature and without a qualified product team, you may not be able to identify the various implications of features on product performance.
+A PRD document serves to translate your requests into indisputable product specifications.
+Initial ideas tend to be imprecise and non-technical in nature and communicating with your product team is critical.
+Without proper communication, you may not be able to identify the various implications of features on product performance.

 How to avoid it